 - Solvency – This is the ability of the cleaner to breakdown and dissolve the soil.
-For a quick evaluation of solvency, place a drop of cleaner directly on the soiled part, let it sit for a few minutes, and they blot it dry.
+For a quick evaluation of solvency, place a drop of cleaner directly on the soiled part, let it sit for a few minutes, and then blot it dry.
 From this simple test, you can generally tell if the chemistry is a good match to the soil.
 If the cleaner just sits on the surface of the soil, and doesn’t wet and start to break down the soil, move on to another cleaner.
 Trying to overcome a mismatch between the cleaner and soil will just lead to an elaborate cleaning process that takes too long, and is overly abusive on the parts you are trying to clean.

 Are There Other Factors I Need To Consider When Choosing a Cleaner?

 Life would be so much easier if all we had to worry about is cleaning performance.
-In reality, other factors can plan a part in deciding whether or not a cleaning chemistry is a good fit for the process and organization:
+In reality, other factors can plan a part in deciding whether or not a cleaning chemistry is a good fit for both the process and the organization:

 - Flammability – Narrow your selection down to a nonflammable cleaner to prevent flammable vapors from accumulating or propagating.
 Techspray offers three brand names of nonflammable solvents: G3, PWR-4, and Precision-V.

 - Toxicity - Techspray offers innovative solvents that are much safer than the four most common industrial solvents: TCE, nPB, Perc, and Methylene Chloride and, can quickly clean the most difficult greases and fluxes.
 None of Techspray ultrasonic cleaners contain these highly toxic solvents, and PWR-4 was specifically engineered as a replacement.